History of antisemitism in the United States: Public attitudes towards Jews

-Hate crimes
+Hate crimes and other antisemitic incidents

 Escalating hate crimes which targeted Jews and members of other minority groups prompted the passage of the federal Hate Crimes Statistics Act in 1990.
 On April 1, 2014, Frazier Glenn Miller, a former member of the Ku Klux Klan arrived at the Jewish center of Kansas City and murdered 3 people.
 After his capture, the suspect was heard saying "Heil Hitler".

 In April 2014, the Anti-Defamation League published its 2013 audit of antisemitic incidents, the audit pointed out a decline of 19 percent in the number of reported antisemitic incidents.
 The total number of antisemitic attacks across the U.S. was 751, including 31 physical assaults, 315 incidents of vandalism and 405 cases of harassment.

 The Vassar Students for Justice in Palestine published a Nazi World War II propaganda poster in May 2014.
-The poster displays Jews as part of a monster who tries to destroy the world.
+The poster displayed Jews as part of a monster who tries to destroy the world.
 Vassar College president Catharine Hill denounced the poster.
 A few months later, a physical attack occurred in Philadelphia, when a Jewish student on the campus of Temple University was assaulted and punched in the face by a member of the organization Students for Justice in Palestine, who called him an antisemitic slur.

 In May 2014, a Jewish mother from Chicago accused a group of students at her eighth-grade son's school of bullying and antisemitism.
 They used the multi-player video game Clash of Clans to create a group called "Jews Incinerator" and described themselves by stating: "we are a friendly group of racists with one goal- put all Jews into an army camp until they are disposed of.
 Sieg!
 Heil!"
 Two students wrote apology letters.